All 39 Hacks are not in this single post

 Note: a very similar method based on similar principles is sending emails/push notifications to inactive users to inform them that their friends just joined (using Facebook’s Open Graph).
 Instagram does this.

 Webinars play a huge part in your content marketing funnel to move users through the acquisition state.
-However, once you’ve acquired the customer, don’t underestimate the value in Webinars to keep them updated on the products value, how to use it, latest features etc.
+However, once you’ve acquired the customer, don’t underestimate the value in Webinars.
+Webinars keep them updated on the products value, how to use it,

 You should be looking for every opportunity to speak with your existing user base, and some people for whatever reason) prefer webinars.